lgreski/datasciencectacontent/markdown/statinf-poissonInterval.md

-# Calculating Poisson Confidence Interval Explained
+# Poisson Confidence Interval Explained

 In February 2017 a student in the Johns Hopkins University *Statistical Inference* course requested a more verbose explanation of the content on calculating a confidence interval for the mean of a Poisson random variable.
 Specifically he wanted more detail regarding the content on slides 26 - 27 of the *Asymptopia* lecture.

+## Explaining the Formulas

 <img src="./images/statinf-poissonInterval01.png">

+## Key difference: how wide is the interval?

 Here is the R code from slide 27 of the lecture.